What is my IP address?

 "A VPN protects you from hackers"

-Reality: The real protection against eavesdropping on public Wi-Fi is HTTPS/TLS, which encrypts your connection end-to-end to the actual site.
+Reality: The real protection against eavesdropping on public Wi-Fi is HTTPS / TLS, which encrypts your connection end-to-end to the actual site.
 Over 95% of the web is HTTPS today.
-A VPN was more useful when plain HTTP was common — now it’s mostly a tunnel inside an already-encrypted connection.
+A VPN was more useful when plain HTTP was common — now it is mostly a tunnel inside an already-encrypted connection.

 "A VPN stops tracking and ads"

-Reality: Cookies, browser fingerprinting, account logins (Google, Facebook, Amazon), and third-party tracker networks all work regardless of your IP.
-Changing your IP doesn’t stop a site from recognising you once you log in.
+Reality: Cookies, browser fingerprinting, account logins (Google, Facebook, Amazon) and third-party tracker networks all work regardless of your IP.
+Changing your IP does not stop a site from recognising you once you log in.

-Reality: A VPN only routes traffic — it does not inspect what’s inside.
-Malware, phishing links, and scam sites reach you the same way with or without a VPN.
+Reality: A VPN only routes traffic — it does not inspect what is inside.
+Malware, phishing links and scam sites reach you the same way with or without a VPN.
 Endpoint security (browser, antivirus, DNS filtering) is what actually helps.

 "A VPN hides you from the government"